 Training, qualifications & experience

 I am an experienced Psychodynamic counsellor who has worked for many years in agency settings and I also work as a Bereavement counsellor.
 Put simply Psychodynamic Counselling is about making the unconscious conscious.
 Together we look at patterns of behaviour that often have roots in childhood and how they play out in adulthood.
 By understanding these behaviours we are able to understand the impact they can have on your life and how to move to healthier ways of being.
-My qualifications include a Foundation Certificate in Psychodynamic Counselling Skills, a Diploma in Psychodynamic Counselling a Certificate in Bereavement Counselling and a Certificate in CBT Skills and in Couples and Other Relationship Therapy, alongside The BACP Certificate of Proficiency.
+My qualifications include a Foundation Certificate in Psychodynamic Counselling Skills, a Diploma in Psychodynamic Counselling a Certificate in Bereavement Counselling and a Certificate in CBT Skills and in Couples and Other Relationship Therapy, and Trauma, alongside The BACP Certificate of Proficiency.
 I am a registered member of the BACP and attend Continuing Professional Development (CPD) events to enhance and maintain my clinical knowledge and skills.
 Some of the CPD courses I have attended are PTSD Master classes, Bereavement and Trauma, CBT and Couples & Relationship therapy.